 Hi there - looking for a portable air conditioner that will keep you from sweating bullets all summer long?
 I have some great options for you in this detailed review - whether you're looking for something to take on your trip or just to use at home, I've got you covered!

 I will show you 10 different portable air conditioners, in all kinds of price ranges.
 Maybe you can only afford to spend $35?
 No worries - there's something for you here.

 The first section features travel-friendly AC units, and the second section features the ones that can replace central air conditioning units at home.
 So, hop to the section that interests you most to find the best portable air conditioner for this summer!

 Best Portable Air Conditioners

 Best Portable ACs For Travel

-The Mikikin is the most affordable travel-friendly AC.
-It’s under $35, which is a pretty good deal for such a unit.
+This portable airconditioner/fan is the most affordable travel-friendly AC.
 It is USB operated and it has a rechargeable battery, so you can actually use this mini AC wirelessly.
 And that is really cool.

 It’s super lightweight and portable air conditioner and you can easily travel with it.
 And since you can use it wirelessly, you can actually use this to cool down a bit on the beach or in the train.
-You won’t bother other people with the Mikikin because it is really quiet, and it only cools down the air around you.
 That’s actually a bit of a downside – this portable air conditioner is not able to cool down an entire room because it's so small.